Software bot: Issues and threats

 Software bots may not be well accepted by humans.
 A study from the University of Antwerp has compared how developers active on Stack Overflow perceive answers generated by software bots.
 They find that developers perceive the quality of software bot-generated answers to be significantly worse if the identity of the software bot is made apparent.
 By contrast, answers from software bots with human-like identity were better received.
 In practice, when software bots are used on platforms like GitHub or Wikipedia, their username makes it clear that they are bots, e.g., DependaBot, RenovateBot, DatBot, SineBot.

 Bots may be subject to special rules.
-For instance, the GitHub terms of service does not allow `bot` but accepts `machine account`, where a `machine account` has two properties: 1) a human takes full responsibility of the bot's actions 2) it cannot create other accounts.
+For instance, the GitHub terms of service does not allow 'bots' but accepts 'machine account', where a 'machine account' has two properties: 1) a human takes full responsibility of the bot's actions 2) it cannot create other accounts.